mattkohl82/drink-and-think/README.md

 Welcome to Drink & Think!

 Who doesn't want to have fun making drinks from Home during the Curent State of Lockdown the Country is facing.
-So, why not create an application that allows the end-user to make drinks from scratch and have fun playign trivia.
+So, why not create an application that allows the end-user to make drinks from scratch and have fun playing trivia.

 Drink and Think is a user friendly application that allows the end-user to challenge other on a game of trivia while enjoying their favorite cocktail.